home-slider-aquaculture-opinion.jpg

 It is in this sense that aquaculture can provide at the very least a partial solution, even if only to serve as a temporary bridge connecting us to a more ecologically functional food system.
 Aquaculture, unlike many other forms of agriculture, actively seeks to address a global issue through unparalleled investment in science-based research exploring the most efficient farming practices possible.
 I am not saying aquaculture is a solution to the excessive demand we place on our oceans, but I am confident that is a step in the right direction towards alleviating at least part of the stresses placed on it by human demand and development.
 It may not be perfect, but it holds true promise.

-What we can do
+What can we do?

 What we need is a fundamental change in the way we view food.
 It means accepting ‘ugly’ vegetables or less desirable seafood species.
-It means coming to terms with the possibilities of eating the odd insect-based burger instead of that Sunday steak you might look forward to.
+It means coming to terms with the possibility of eating the odd insect-based burger instead of that Sunday steak you might look forward to.
 Real change takes real effort and real sacrifice to what feels familiar to us.
 We probably shouldn’t be producing large sensitive fish in farms, however, until the day comes that the majority of us wake up and decide we prefer shellfish and seaweed rather than salmon, the best we can realistically ask is to produce that salmon at as low of an environmental cost as possible.
 Aquaculture isn’t the big bad immoral money juggernaut it is touted to be.
 It is only facilitating what you, the consumer, demand of an ocean that can no longer provide what is asked of it.

 Related articles